awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 1. Allow enough time for the instance to launch and run the directives in your user data, and then check to see that your directives have completed the tasks you intended\.

-   For our example, in a web browser, enter the URL of the PHP test file the directives created\.
+   For this example, in a web browser, enter the URL of the PHP test file the directives created\.
 This URL is the public DNS address of your instance followed by a forward slash and the file name\.

    ```
    http://my.public.dns.amazonaws.com/phpinfo.php